cschorn01/2.4GHz_Lora_for_Arduino/README.md

 5. **Receiving Data**: Implement a receiving routine in your Arduino sketch to listen for incoming data packets.
 Parse the received data and process it according to your application requirements.
 6. **Example Sketches**: Explore the example sketches provided with the library to understand basic usage and functionality.
 Modify and extend these sketches to suit your specific project needs.
 7. **Troubleshooting**: Refer to the troubleshooting section in the library documentation for common issues and solutions.
 Ensure proper antenna connection and signal strength for optimal performance.
-8. **Resources**: Refer to the datasheets and documentation provided for the LoRa module and Arduino LoRa Shield for detailed technical information.
-Join online communities and forums to seek assistance and share experiences with fellow users.

 ## ![Issues](https://img.shields.io/badge/issues-FFFFFF?style=for-the-badge)